-When blind screen reader users reach the form fields, they are announced only with their role such as a text field or combobox, and the entered value, meaning it is difficult to determine the field purpose.
+When blind screen reader users reach the form fields, they are announced only with their role such as a text field or combobox and the entered value, meaning it is difficult to determine the field purpose.
 This will increase the chance of encountering errors upon form submission.

-Inaccessible On-Hover Content Severity: 1
+Inaccessible On-Hover Content

 In several instances, additional content becomes available on mouse hover.
-The same does not occur on keyboard focus, for example:
+Such content cannot be accessed using the keyboard, such as:

-- The submenus in the fly-out main navigation; - The tooltips for various filter options, e.g. "Builder Tips"; and - Additional description text for card-type links, such as those in with class="thumb".
+- the submenus in the fly-out main navigation; - the tooltips for various filter options, e.g. "Builder Tips"; and - additional description text for card-type links, such as those in with class="thumb" on the "Products" page.

-Fails 2.1.1 Keyboard (level A)
+2.1.1 Keyboard (level A)

-Using a mouse can be very difficult or impossible for some folks, meaning that such content available only on hover, is inaccessible for keyboard users or speech input users.
+Using a mouse can be very difficult or impossible for some people, meaning that such content available only on hover, is inaccessible for keyboard users or speech input users.